-- 17A.
-(1) The Authority must establish a Complaints and Compliance Committee which consists of not more than seven members, one of whom must be a councillor. - (2) The chairperson of the Complaints and Compliance Committee must - (a) a judge of the High Court of South Africa, whether in active service or - (b) an advocate or attorney with at least 10 years' appropriate experience; 45 - (c) a magistrate with at least 10 years' appropriate experience, whether in active service or not. - (3) The chairperson of the Complaints and Compliance Committee must-
+17A.
+(1) The Authority must establish a Complaints and Compliance Committee which consists of not more than seven members, one of whom must be a councillor.

+(2) The chairperson of the Complaints and Compliance Committee must 35 be-

+- (a) ajudge of the High Court of South Africa, whether in active service or not; - (b) an advocate or attorney with at least 10 years' appropriate experience; or - (c) a magistrate with at least 10 years' appropriate experience, whether in active service or not.

+(3) The chairperson of the Complaints and Compliance Committee must-